Barcelonnette: Architecture

 The subprefecture has been situated since 1978 in a maison mexicaine, the Villa l'Ubayette, constructed between 1901 and 1903.

 Population

 In 1471, the community of Barcelonnette (including several surrounding parishes) comprised 421 fires (households).
 In 1765, it had 6,674 inhabitants, but emigration, particularly to Mexico, slowed the town's growth in the period before the Second World War.
-According to the census of 2017, Barcelonnette has a population of 2,598 (municipal population) across a total area of 16.42 km^{2}.
+As of 2023, Barcelonnette has a population of 2,518 (municipal population) across a total area of 16.42 km^{2}.
 The town is characterised by low population density.
-Between 1990 and 1999 the town's annual mean population growth was -0.6%, though between 1999 and 2007 this increased to an average of -0.2%.

 Economy

 The city is mainly a tourist and resort centre, serving many ski lodges.
 The Pra-Loup resort is 7 km from Barcelonnette; Le Sauze is 5 km away.
 It and the Ubaye Valley are served by the Barcelonnette – Saint-Pons Airfield.
 Notably, Barcelonnette is the only subprefecture of France not served by rail transport; the Ubaye line which would have linked Chorges to Barcelonnette was never completed as a result of the First World War and the construction of the Serre-Ponçon Dam between 1955 and 1961.